milo168/EE209IOT/README.md

   * Raspberry Pi Zero
   * Chipwhisperer Nano

 Although we ended up not using the Picoscope, below is a tutorial we find useful for those who will use it in the future.
-Chipwhisperer is currently overhauling their API so most of documentations are fragmented for picoscope support.
+Chipwhisperer is currently overhauling their API, so most of the documentations are fragmented for picoscope support.
 Below are the steps to get picoscope working with chipwhisperer API.

 Installing Picoscope Drivers:
 * Get drivers from [Pico Technology](https://www.picotech.com/downloads).